Innovattic/range-seek-bar/README.md

 ### Changelogs
 - v1.0.8:
-  - Fixed #20: Remove gap on the sides of the track
+  - Fixed #20: Remove gap on the sides of the track.
-  - Fixed #23: `setEnabled` not working
+  - Fixed #23: `setEnabled` not working.
-- v1.0.7: Minor improvements and dependency updates
+- v1.0.7: Minor improvements and dependency updates.
 - v1.0.6:
   - Fixed `ScrollView` stealing focus issue. (#4)
   - Added xml attributes to set initial values of min and max thumbs. (#9)
-- v1.0.5: Converted thumb position offset attributes to dimensions instead of integer
+- v1.0.5: Converted thumb position offset attributes to dimensions instead of integer.
-- v1.0.4: Added option to make tracks have rounded caps
+- v1.0.4: Added option to make tracks have rounded caps.
-- v1.0.3: AndroidX support
+- v1.0.3: AndroidX support.
 - v1.0.2: Added the option to offset the thumb drawables.
-- v1.0.1: Made the `RangeSeekBar` class, `open`
+- v1.0.1: Made the `RangeSeekBar` class, `open`.